Department of Economics

 ECO 6303.
 Econometrics II.
 (3-0) 3 Credit Hours.

+Prerequisite: ECO 6103.
 Advanced topics in econometrics and their applications.
-Topics include panel data, discrete and limited dependent variable, nonlinear and dynamic models.
-(Formerly ECO 7303.
-Credit cannot be earned for both ECO 6303 and ECO 7303.)
+Topics include panel data, discrete and limited dependent variables, and nonlinear and dynamic models.
 Differential Tuition: $387.

 ECO 6323.
 International Trade and Finance.
 (3-0) 3 Credit Hours.